-Find out how money transfer scams work and what you can do to avoid getting involved in one.
+Find out how money transfer scams work and what you can do to avoid getting involved.

-But an offer to transfer money for someone is likely to be a scam and could lead to you laundering money for criminals, which is a serious criminal offence.
+Receiving a payment into your bank account, withdrawing the cash, then sending it abroad by other means in return for commission, might seem like an easy way to earn money.
+But an offer to transfer money for someone is likely to be a scam and could lead to laundering money for criminals, which is a serious criminal offence.

 How money transfer scams work

-You may be contacted by email, a letter or phone call, or even see an ad in a newspaper or on a website, offering commission on what seems like simple work with little risk.
+You may be contacted by email, a letter or phone.
+You may even see an ad in a newspaper or on a website, offering commission on what seems like simple work with little risk.

-But you are probably being used by criminals to launder money, as once it is taken out of your bank account as cash the money is almost impossible for law enforcement agencies to trace.
+But you are probably being used by criminals to launder money.
+Once it is taken out of your bank account as cash, the money is almost impossible for law enforcement agencies to trace.

-By helping fraudsters clean their dirty money you could be committing a serious criminal offence.
-If convicted you could be sentenced to up to 14 years in prison and receive an unlimited fine.
+By helping fraudsters, you could be committing a serious criminal offence.
+If convicted, you could be sentenced to up to 14 years in prison and receive an unlimited fine.

-Even if you do get to keep a small percentage of cash transferred, we have seen people eventually be asked to transfer money that they never received – usually having to pay it out of their own pocket for fear of the criminals.
+Even if you do get to keep a small percentage of the cash you transfer, you may sometimes be asked to transfer money that you never receive.
+You have to pay it out of your own pocket for fear of the criminals.